 Evaluation

-- A minimum of 3 nominations is required for this award.
-If fewer than 3 nominations are received the AP committee may reopen nominations for the award.
+- A minimum of three nominations is required for this award.
+If fewer than three nominations are received the Andrea Prader Committee may reopen nominations for the award.

 - All nominations will be acknowledged by email.